The majority of medical schools in the UK require you to take an admissions test called the UKCAT.

 This is important because doctors must make good decisions despite being given complex information, and do so in a timely manner.

 So in this section, you will have to answer 29 questions in 31 minutes.
-There are six question types named: Drawing conclusions, constraints, sorting information, evaluating arguments, venn diagrams and probability.
+There are six question types named: drawing conclusions, logical puzzles, interpreting information, venn diagrams, evaluating arguments and probability.

 The next section is QR, the maths section.